teohxuen/website/content/report/final_report.md

 ---

 ## 8. Improving Safety and Reliability
-Ensuring safety and reliability of the system requires timely identification and mitigation of faults must be before it damages the system. his section outlines three key strategies: leak detection in the battery hull, robust electrical protection features, and utilising good electrical practises to design a high power PCB.
+Ensuring safety and reliability of the system requires timely identification and mitigation of faults  before it damages the system.
+This section outlines three key strategies: leak detection in the battery hull, robust electrical protection features, and utilising good electrical practises to design a high power PCB.

 ### 8.1 Real-Time Safety and Status Notifications
 As mentioned in [Section 2.3.3](#233-challenges-with-tracking-battery-hulls-pressure-and-temperature), slow battery hull leaks are difficult to detect without consistent data.
 A possible solution will be the automatic notification of team members when a leak is detected by the system.

 #### 8.1.1 Past Experiences
 During the testing and development of the Autonomous Surface Vessel, a Telegram Channel was running on the ASV to periodically report the battery voltage and current draw.
-This proved invaluable as it help the team to anticipate and prepare for battery swaps.
+This proved invaluable as it helped the team to anticipate and prepare for battery swaps.
 Furthermore, it helped the team to identify a load-balancing issue in the vehicle that would have otherwise gone unnoticed.

 ![Telegram Channel Reporting ASV's Battery Status](tele.png)
 ##### Figure 32: Telegram Channel Reporting ASV's Battery Status